Wefowamasa/Ruan-Jordaan/README.md

 A custom-built desktop application developed in C# to support my tutoring.
 Simplifies basic arithmetic for primary school students, making math more accessible by combining technology and education.
 I have also started with a web based application that focuses on the grade 9 Caps syllabus.

-Bug Tracking Application (HTML.
-CSS and JavaScriptt)
+Bug Tracking Application (HTML, CSS and JavaScriptt)

 Build a custom tech themed web application with a group of passionate IT students, that allows users to note, edit and follow up on bugs in real world software development.